-Getting a bad credit secured loan with a poor credit profile, CCJ’s or arrears.
+Getting a bad credit loan with a poor credit profile, CCJ’s or arrears

 What do secured loan lenders think about bad credit?

-If you are thinking of taking out a secured loan but have got a bad credit profile, the first thing to understands is “what is bad credit and how will lenders react to it?”
-Well there are lenders who provide bad credit secured loans which could help you.
+Are you thinking of taking out a secured loan but have got a bad credit profile?
+The first thing to understands is what bad credit is and how lenders might react to it.
+With that being said, there are lenders who provide bad credit secured loans.

-What’s different about the secured loan market is that lenders have been offering loans for people who’ve got poor credit for along long time.
-They’re very comfortable with it.
-We have been in the industry well over 30 years and as far back as I can remember there were lenders doing loans for bad credit.
+What’s different about the secured loan market is that lenders have been offering loans for people with poor credit for a long long time.
+In fact, they’re very comfortable with it.

-The secured loan market is not the same as the first mortgage industry which is more restricted – so there’s not much as much of an appetite there for for bad credit mortgages In the unsecured sector that’s not great either because there isn’t any security being offered so the rates are incredibly high and the loan amounts very small.
-So secured loans are good for people who are homeowners, have equity in their homes and they’re thinking of taking out a loan to deal with bad credit
+The secured loan market is not the same as the first mortgage industry which is more restricted.
+So there’s not as much of an appetite there for bad credit mortgages.
+In the unsecured sector, that’s not great either, because there isn’t any security being offered.
+This causes the rates to be incredibly high and the loan amounts very small.
+So secured loans are good for homeowners, who have equity in their homes and are thinking of taking out a bad credit secured loan.

 Have you really got bad credit?

 There are a number of factors that lenders will take into consideration when assessing your credit history.